 The first day focuses on code audit and Rust security vulnerability research.
 Students will first learn which security mechanism are enforced by default in Rust, which vulnerabilities are the most common and how to detect them.
 Students will have the opportunity to analyze unsafe code and apply much of the theory in practice over small real-life hands-on assignments to highlight aspects of auditing Rust code.

 Assignment 3: Auditing unsafe code

 Assignment 4: Real-World: Audit popular Rust packages

 This second day is more focus on automated Rust vulnerability detection using different fuzzing techniques.
-Students will first learn how to create fuzzing harnesses for a given target quickly using coverage-guided fuzzing.
-They will evaluate the fuzzing results and analyze crashes using debugging.
+Students will first learn how to create Rust fuzz testing harnesses for a given target quickly using coverage-guided fuzzing.
+They will evaluate the Rust fuzz testing results and analyze crashes using debugging.
 Students will finally discover other advanced techniques to find in-depth bugs on popular Rust libraries.